+Whether you are going to Florence or Rome, you will live in shared apartments.
 Once you are accepted to LdM, you will submit a Housing Selection Form and pay a \$300 housing deposit to LdM to secure your housing.
+Instructions will be in your BlugoldsAbroad account when the application is available.

-Instructions on how to complete the form and make the payment will be provided by LdM.
-You are asked to complete the form carefully and to give as much detail as possible, so that the housing coordinator can attempt to place you with compatible roommates.
+Complete the form carefully and give as much detail as possible, so that the housing coordinator can attempt to place you with compatible roommates.